mrkhorasani/Master-Slave-DNS-Bind9/README.md

 ```
 sudo systemctl restart bind9
 ```
 Now let’s check if the zone file has been transferred.
-This is usually transferred to the location “/var/cache/bind”.
-I will list all the files within that folder and do a search text on the word “linux” which is a part of my domain to list all files that include that word.
+This is usually transferred to the location “/var/cache/bind/”.
+I will list all the files within that folder and do a search text on the word “domain” which is a part of my domain to list all files that include that word.
 Make sure to edit the command below to fit your domain name.
 ```
-ls /var/cache/bind | grep linux
+ls /var/cache/bind | grep domain
 ```
 If all goes well, you should get a similar result as below, showing you that a copy of your master zone file exists on the secondary server.